harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 Hello!
 I’m Junseo Lee, also known as Harris.

-I earned my bachelor's degree in Electrical and Electronic Engineering from Yonsei University and am currently serving my national duty as a research scientist, fulfilling an alternative to military service.
+I earned my bachelor's degree in Electrical and Electronic Engineering from Yonsei University and am currently serving my national duty as a *theoretical quantum computing research scientist*, fulfilling an alternative to military service.
 I conduct research in the Quantum Information Theory Group (Team QST) at the Research Institute of Mathematics, Seoul National University.

 My research focuses on the **theoretical aspects of quantum information and computation.** Lately, I’ve been particularly interested in: